 Are you a natural-born salesperson?
-In today’s workplace, many students, regardless of their major or chosen profession, will be involved in sales – be it a product, service, or an idea – and will increase their chances of professional success if they understand the concepts of the selling process and can effectively apply those skills.
+In today’s workplace, many students, regardless of their major or chosen profession, will be involved in sales – be it a product, service, or an idea.
+Their chances of professional success increase if they understand the concepts of the selling process and can effectively apply those skills.

 The sales minor at Bryant University gives students both a theoretical background and applied experience in the field.

 Future careers, post-grad opportunities

 A well-educated and trained professional sales force is critical to a business's ability to provide value to its customers and effectively satisfy needs.
 Students can employ their powers of persuasion in any number of industries from pharmaceutical companies to PR and advertising firms.

 Personal Selling (MKT363)